Dari: Distribution

 Dari is one of the two official languages of Afghanistan.
-In practice though, it serves as the de facto lingua franca among the various ethnolinguistic groups.
+In practice, though, it serves as the de facto lingua franca among the various ethnolinguistic groups.

 Dari Persian is spoken by approximately 25–80% of the population of Afghanistan.
 Tajiks, who comprise 27–39% of the population, are the primary native speakers, followed by Hazaras (9%) and Aymāqs (4%).
 Moreover, while Pashtuns (37–48%) natively speak Pashto, those living in Tajik and Hazara dominated areas also use Dari Persian as their main or secondary language.
-Thus, non-native Persian speaking groups have contributed to the increased number of Persian speakers within Afghanistan.
+Thus, non-native Persian-speaking groups have contributed to the increased number of Persian speakers within Afghanistan.
 The World Factbook states that about 80% of the Afghan population speaks Dari Persian.
 About 2.5 million Afghans in Iran and Afghans in Pakistan, part of the wider Afghan diaspora, also speak Dari Persian as one of their primary languages.

 Dari Persian dominates the northern, western, and central areas of Afghanistan, and is the common language spoken in cities such as Balkh, Mazar-i-Sharif, Herat, Fayzabad, Panjshir, Bamiyan, and the Afghan capital of Kabul where all ethnic groups are settled.
 Dari Persian-speaking communities also exist in southwestern and eastern Pashtun-dominated areas such as in the cities of Ghazni, Farah, Zaranj, Lashkar Gah, Kandahar, and Gardez.

 Cultural influence

-Dari Persian has contributed to the majority of Persian borrowings in several Indo-Aryan languages, such as Urdu, Hindi, Punjabi, Bengali and others, as it was the administrative, official, cultural language of the Persianate Mughal Empire and served as the lingua franca throughout the Indian subcontinent for centuries.
+Dari Persian has contributed to the majority of Persian borrowings in several Indo-Aryan languages, such as Hindustani (Hindi-Urdu), Punjabi, Bengali, Kashmiri, Gujarati, Sindhi, Saraiki, Hindko, Marathi, etc. and others, as it was the administrative, official, cultural language of the Persianate Mughal Empire and served as the lingua franca throughout the Indian subcontinent for centuries.
 Often based in Afghanistan, Turkic Central Asian conquerors brought the language into South Asia.
-The basis in general for the introduction of Persian language into the subcontinent was set, from its earliest days, by various Persianised Central Asian Turkic and Afghan dynasties.
-The sizable Persian component of the Anglo-Indian loan words in English and in Urdu therefore reflects the Dari Persian pronunciation.
-For instance, the words dopiaza and pyjama come from the Afghan Persian pronunciation; in Iranian Persian they are pronounced do-piyāzeh and pey-jāmeh.
-Persian lexemes and certain morphological elements (e.g., the ezāfe) have often been employed to coin words for political and cultural concepts, items, or ideas that were historically unknown outside the South Asian region, as is the case with the aforementioned "borrowings".
+The basis in general for the introduction of Persian language into the subcontinent was set, from its earliest days, by various Persianized Central Asian Turkic and Afghan dynasties.
+The sizable Persian component of the Anglo-Indian loan words in English and in Urdu therefore reflects the Dari Persian pronunciation (see this for more).
+For instance, the words dopiaza and pyjama come from the anglicisation of the Afghan Persian pronunciation; in Iranian Persian they are pronounced do-piyāzeh and pey-jāmeh.
+Persian lexemes and certain morphological elements (e.g., the ezāfe) have often been employed to coin words for political and cultural concepts, items, or ideas that were historically unknown outside the Indian subcontinent, as is the case with the aforementioned "borrowings".
 Dari Persian has a rich and colorful tradition of proverbs that deeply reflect Afghan culture and relationships, as demonstrated through the works of Rumi and other literature.